Find Affordable College Courses

 Pittsburgh, PA

-The in-demand bachelor’s degree programs at Carnegie Mellon University helped the school earn the #2 place on this year’s ranking of the most popular applied mathematics schools in Pennsylvania.
+A rank of #2 on this year’s list means Carnegie Mellon University is a great place for applied mathematics students working on their bachelor’s degree.
 Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a fairly large student population.

 About 52% of the students majoring in applied math at the school are women while 48% are male.